grafana/grafana/contribute/breaking-changes-guide.md

 # Handling breaking changes in our frontend API

-This guide tries to help you identifying and communicating breaking changes introduced to our frontend API.
+This guide tries to help you identify and communicate breaking changes introduced to our frontend API.

 - [What are our public APIs?](#what-are-our-public-apis)
 - [What is Levitate?](#what-is-levitate)